railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Invoicing at delivery
 ----------------------

 Periodically the administrator or an accountant can send invoices based on the deliveries that have been carried out.
-To do that, you can use the menu *Stock Management > Outgoing Products > Items to Invoice*.
+To do that, you can use the menu :menuselection:`Stock Management --> Outgoing Products --> Items to Invoice`.
 You then get a list of all the deliveries that have been made but haven't yet been invoiced.

 So select some or all of the deliveries.
 Click on the action “Invoice pickings”.
 Open ERP asks if you want to group the deliveries from the same partner into a single invoice or if you prefer to invoice for each delivery individually.